 At the 45th ADAC Zurich 24 hour race more than 205,000 fans celebrated over the course of the weekend the 156 participating cars with a lot of sunshine and temperatures of about 30 degrees Celsius.
 The legendary race is a festival for all motor sports enthusiasts who camp in the forest surrounding the racetrack with its 24 corners to stay close to the action.
 In the paddock area Hyundai Motor’s N Fan Truck offered fans the chance to re-fresh and follow the race on the livestream.

 The two i30 N cars, close to series production, competed in the SP3T class (1.6- to 2.0-liter turbo charged engines).
-Although the car with the No. 95 had an accident with damage on the rear that needed repair, the cars No. 92 and No. 95 completed 135 laps and 105 laps respectively during the course of 24 hours race period without any technical difficulties.
+Although the car with the No. 95 had an accident with damage on the rear that needed repair, the cars No. 92 and No. 95 completed 135 laps and 109 laps respectively during the course of 24 hours race period without any technical difficulties.
 The Nürburgring length in the 24-hour race is 25 km combining the Nordschleife and parts of the Grand Prix Circuit.
-Thus the cars completed together 6000 kilometres under the toughest race conditions in the daytime and at night, delivering valuable insights for the car’s chassis, engine performance and overall durability.
+Thus the cars completed together more than 6000 kilometres under the toughest race conditions in the daytime and at night, delivering valuable insights for the car’s chassis, engine performance and overall durability.

-The i30 N with No. 92 finished on 5th rank in its SP3T class out of 14 contenders and on 52nd place in the overall ranking (out of 109 contenders) - an astonishing performance given that 51 cars out of the 160 initial contenders had to resign before the end of the race, as well as the wide field of competing race-cars with higher performance.
+The i30 N with No. 92 finished on 4th rank in its SP3T class out of 10 contenders (out of 12 initial entrants) and on 50th place in the overall ranking (out of 109 contenders) - an astonishing performance given that 51 cars out of the 160 initial entrants had to resign before the end of the race, as well as the wide field of competing race-cars with higher performance.

 The two cars were equipped with a 2.0-litre turbo-charged petrol engine in combination with a six-speed manual transmission.
 The same powertrain combination will be applied in the Hyundai i30 N series model.
 For participation in the 24-hour race the two cars have been modified focusing mainly on the drivers’ safety, featuring a FIA homologated roll cage, a fire extinguisher and a race seat.
 For enhanced grip and braking performance the i30N were fitted with racing tires and race brakes.
 Additionally the vehicle’s exterior design based on the New Generation i30 series production model has been fitted with a front splitter and rear spoiler to enhance aerodynamics and increase downforce.